ropable/foundation_postgres/table_partitioning.md

 * Bulk deletes may be accomplished by simply removing one of the partitions.
 * Seldom-used data can be migrated to cheaper and slower storage.
-* PG manaages partitioning via table inheritance.
+* Postgres manages partitioning via table inheritance.
 Each partition must be created as a child table of a single parent table.
 * The parent table itself is normally empty; it exists just to represent the entire data set.